 - Alternative housing ideas

-To refresh your memory, we’ve rounded up 17 different ways to buy a house in the UK, with a brief overview of the pros and cons for each.
+To refresh memories, we’ve rounded up 17 different ways to buy a house in the UK, with a brief overview of the pros and cons for each.
 We recommend seeking professional advice before investing.

 1. Cash buyers

-Some property investors may have access to vast levels of capital.
+Some property investors may have access to vast amounts of capital.
 These buyers may be able to purchase a property without any debt-based product at all.
-To be a cash buyer, you must have enough money at the ready to buy the property outright as you make the offer.
+To be a cash buyer, one must have enough money at the ready to buy the property outright as you make the offer.

-If you’re in a position to be a cash buyer, you may be able to benefit from several perks.
-You could leverage your liquidity to negotiate better terms.
-You’ll also likely have a speed advantage over your rivals.
+If someone is in a position to be a cash buyer, they may be able to benefit from several perks.
+They could leverage their liquidity to negotiate better terms.
+They’ll also likely have a speed advantage over their rivals.

-But, you may face particularly rigid due diligence from the parties involved in the process.
+But, they may face particularly rigid due diligence from the parties involved in the process.
 A lot of cash can raise fraud, and money laundering concerns.
-You’ll need to be prepared to have your paperwork combed over in fine detail.
+Cash buyers will need to be prepared to have their paperwork combed over in fine detail.

 2. Auction purchases

-Auctions present a different way to buy a house, which embraces speed and tenacity.
-They provide opportunities for property investors keen to move quickly and find unappreciated assets.
+Auctions present a unique way to buy a house, which embraces speed and tenacity.
+They provide opportunities for property investors who are keen to move quickly and find unappreciated assets.
 Property auctions continue to rise in popularity, with online auction demand ramping up in recent years due to the pandemic.

 With “traditional” and “modern” auction methods available, homes of all shapes and sizes can be found across the nation’s auction houses.
 Often, properties put up for auction are in a debilitated state, or need to be offloaded by sellers quickly.
-As such, there’s sometimes bargains to be found.
+As such, there’s sometimes a bargain to be found.

 What’s more, the bidding process tends to be transparent, fair, and reliable.
 Bidders will be able to see what their rivals are up to, negating the risk of gazumping.
 And once the gavel drops, contracts are signed, and everything gets wrapped up in mere weeks.